 After the area was parcelled out, the building society Wiener Baugesellschaft under architect-in-chief Karl Theodor Bach had a neo-baroque residential house built on Garelligasse 3.
-Today, it houses offices and flats.
+Today, it houses offices and flats, as well as one IG City Apartment.

 Flats, offices and business areas